can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

          nil nil method method-parameters))
 ```

-After that all remote calls naturally fit into the code.
+After that, all remote calls naturally fit into the code.
 Here is as
-example a sub to get a so colled challenge from livejournal service:
+example a sub to get a so-called challenge from Livejournal service:

 ```common_lisp
 (defun getchallenge ()